kwkou/815/articles/mysql-database-enus-ssl-connection.md

 ## Step 2: Use SSL to connect to a server on MySQL Database on Azure

+You can configure either by using the MySQL client or by using functions.

 ### Configure by using the MySQL client
-Using MySQL.exe as an example, you need to use the --ssl-ca parameter to specify a public key certificate when you create the connection.
-For more information on SSL connections, refer to “Using SSL for secure connections.”
+For example, using MySQL.exe, use the --ssl-ca parameter to specify a public key certificate when you create the connection.
+For more information about SSL connections, see “Using SSL for secure connections”.

 Reference examples: